androiddevnotes/android-sitemap/README.md

 <img src="assets/android-sitemap-banner.png" alt="android sitemap banner"></img>
 </p><br>

-**Android Sitemap** aims to be your starting point to find every link pointing to Android Developer sites: [developer android](https://developer.android.com/) and [source android](https://source.android.com/).
+**Android Sitemap** aims to be your starting point to find every link pointing to Android Developer sites: [Android Developers](https://developer.android.com/) and [Android Open Source Project](https://source.android.com/).

 The repo was created to see the full scope of Android documentation guides and reference APIs.
-Some gems like [API diff](sdk.md), [source android reference APIs](reference-1.md) were discovered in the process which I find very interesting.
+Some gems like [API diff](sdk.md), [Android Open Source Project reference APIs](reference-1.md) were discovered in the process which I find very interesting.

 The repo contains only links and no meta information like Title, Description for now as there are 30000+ links.